vladimirpalenov/ui-automation-cypress-practice/README.md

 # UI Automation Practice Project (Cypress)
-> This project was created for training purposes to develop E2E automated framework for https://localcoding.us/ website.
+> This project was created for training purposes to develop end to end automated framework for https://localcoding.us/ website.

 ## Installation: